gcopoix/makeSD_mist/README.md

   If the Linux script detects a non-FAT/FAT32 filesystem, it asks to continue as the folder attributes can't be set correctly. \
   The windows Powershell script doesn't have this issue.
 - **.mra parsing of ROM files** \
-  The ROM file names parsed from the `.mra` files refere a MAME version. \
+  The ROM file names parsed from the `.mra` files refer a MAME version. \
-  Unfortunetly many ROMS fetched from the referred MAME version don't match, so I tried to find a best matching download strategy incl. some [extra handling](Linux/genSD.sh#L232-L249), but still some ROM files complain about checksum mismatch or missing parts. \
+  Unfortunetly many ROMS, if fetched from their referred MAME version, don't match.
+I tried to find a best matching [set of download URLs](Linux/genSD.sh#L197-L231) incl. some [extra handling](Linux/genSD.sh#L233-L251), but for some ROM archives `mra` still complains about checksum mismatch or missing parts: \
-  ROMs not found: \
+  **ROMs not found**: \
   `mikiek.zip`, `rastsagaabl.zip` \
-  ROMs found, but with MD5 mismatch or missing parts: \
+  **ROMs found, but with MD5 mismatch or missing parts**: \
   `journey.rom`, `sxevious.rom`, `xevious.rom`, `clubpacm.rom`, `combh.rom`, `wbml.rom`, `lottofun.rom`, `spdball.rom`, `topgunbl.rom` \
   Any support here is appreciated.
 - **ROMs #2** \